The dress: Overnight popularity

-That evening, Wellesley College neuroscientist Bevil Conway gave some comments on the phenomenon to Wired reporter Adam Rogers.
-Before they hung up, Rogers warned him, "your tomorrow will not be the same".
-Conway thought the reporter was exaggerating, saying, "I didn't appreciate the full extent of what was about to happen.
-Not even close."
-Rogers's story eventually got 32.8 million unique visitors.
-Meanwhile, when Conway woke up the next morning, his inbox had so many emails about the dress that at first, he thought his email had been hacked, until he saw that the bulk were interview requests from major media organisations.
-"I did 10 interviews and had to have a colleague take my class that day" said Conway.
+On the evening BuzzFeed posted the article, the Wellesley College neuroscientist Bevil Conway gave some comments about the phenomenon to the Wired reporter Adam Rogers.
+Before they hung up, Rogers warned him, "Your tomorrow will not be the same."
+Conway thought he was exaggerating.
+Rogers's story eventually received 32.8 million unique visitors.
+When Conway woke up the next morning, his inbox had so many emails he initially thought it had been hacked, until he saw that most were interview requests from major media organisations.
+"I did 10 interviews and had to have a colleague take my class that day," said Conway.

-Celebrities with larger Twitter followings began to weigh in overnight.
-Taylor Swift's tweet—which described how while she saw it as blue and black, the whole thing left her "confused and scared"—was retweeted 111,134 times and liked 154,188 times.
-Jaden Smith, Frankie Muniz, Demi Lovato, Mindy Kaling, and Justin Bieber agreed that the dress was blue and black, while Anna Kendrick, B. J. Novak, Katy Perry, Julianne Moore, and Sarah Hyland saw it as white and gold.
+Celebrities with larger Twitter followings began to comment.
+A tweet by the American songwriter Taylor Swift, in which she saw the dress as blue and black and said she was "confused and scared"—was retweeted 111,134 times and liked 154,188 times.
+Jaden Smith, Frankie Muniz, Demi Lovato, Mindy Kaling, and Justin Bieber saw the dress as blue and black, while Anna Kendrick, B. J. Novak, Katy Perry, Julianne Moore, and Sarah Hyland saw it as white and gold.
 Kim Kardashian tweeted that she saw it as white and gold, while her then-husband Kanye West saw it as blue and black.
 Lucy Hale, Phoebe Tonkin, and Katie Nolan saw different colour schemes at different times.
 Lady Gaga described the dress as "periwinkle and sand", while David Duchovny called it teal.
 Other celebrities, including Ellen DeGeneres and Ariana Grande, mentioned the dress on social media without mentioning specific colours.
-Politicians, government agencies and social media platforms of well-known brands also weighed in tongue-in-cheek on the issue.
+Politicians, government agencies and social media platforms of major brands also wrote humorous posts.
 Ultimately, the dress was the subject of 4.4 million tweets within 24 hours.